savagesteel/mpq-name-breaker/README.md

-# mpq-name-breaker
-Blizzard MPQ Name Breaking Tool
+# MPQ Name Breaker
 ## Information

-This tool a .NET Standard 2.0 PowerShell module that can be used to brute force MPQ name hashes.
+This tool a .NET Standard 2.0 PowerShell module that can be used to brute force Blizzard MPQ archives' name hashes.
 This experimental work and has been successfully tested on:
 - .NET Core 3.1
 - PowerShell 7